lymanZerga11/starknet-inheritance/README.md

 TODO:

-- handle structs in parser and recursive merge
 - test nested parentheses where tuples are declared in bools
 - handle contract interfaces in parser and recursive merge
 - handle constructor in the merge